HikingSheep/Testy_Rasbian/README.md

 ```/dw + /location(folder name)/file name``` - download specified file

+>_File system includes folders that are not visible through ```/ls``` command, however, if the folder name is knonw, it can be opened (currently available hidden folders: .bot_media, .playlist, .local_playlist, .track).
+Therefore, these files can be downloaded manually ^_^_

 >_Drop images, video or documents in chat to upload them to the host machine.
 Can be viewed through ```/ls``` command after they are uploaded_